 “Resource” includes but is not limited to generation, conservation, distributed generation, demand response, efficiency, and storage.

 "Resource need" means any current or projected deficit to reliably meet electricity demands created by changes in demand, changes to system resources, or their operation to comply with state or federal requirements.
-Such demands or requirements may include, but are not limited to, capacity and associated energy, capacity needed to meet peak demand in any season, fossil-fuel generation retirements, equitable distribution of benefits or reduction of burdens, cost-effective conservation and efficiency resources, demand response, renewable and nonemitting resources.“Social cost of greenhouse gas emissions” or “SCGHG” is the inflation-adjusted costs of greenhouse gas emissions resulting from the generation of electricity, as required by RCW 80.28.405, the updated calculation of which is published on the commission’s website.
+Such demands or requirements may include, but are not limited to, capacity and associated energy, capacity needed to meet peak demand in any season, fossil-fuel generation retirements, equitable distribution of benefits or reduction of burdens, cost-effective conservation and efficiency resources, demand response, renewable and nonemitting resources.

+“Retained REC” means the nonpower attributes of renewable and nonemitting electricity owned or controlled by a utility where the associated electricity is sold in a wholesale sale as unspecified electricity.

+“Social cost of greenhouse gas emissions” or “SCGHG” is the inflation-adjusted costs of greenhouse gas emissions resulting from the generation of electricity, as required by RCW 80.28.405, the updated calculation of which is published on the commission’s website.

 "Vulnerable populations" means communities that experience a disproportionate cumulative risk from environmental burdens due to: Adverse socioeconomic factors, including unemployment, high housing and transportation costs relative to income, access to food and health care, and linguistic isolation; and sensitivity factors, such as low birth weight and higher rates of hospitalization.

+“Unbundled renewable energy credit" or “unbundled REC” means a renewable energy credit that is sold, delivered, or purchased separately from the underlying electricity.
+All thermal renewable energy credits are considered unbundled renewable energy credits.

+“Unspecified electricity” means an electricity source for which the fuel attribute is unknown or has been separated from the energy delivered to retail electric customers.

 WAC 480-100-610 Clean Energy Transformation Standards.